Blister Prevention and Care

 - Wear proper socks: When hiking, the number one rule is to avoid cotton, which retains moisture.
 Go with synthetic or wool instead and make sure they fit properly (too big and you can have wrinkles; too small and you can create pressure points and sock slippage).
 You might also want to do the following:

 - Wear liner socks: These add a protective layer between skin and your primary hiking socks and can help wick away moisture.
+Double socks can perform the same function.

 - Change to dry socks: Fresh socks get your feet back to the same low moisture level you had at the beginning of your hike.
 They can also come in handy if your socks get soaked during a stream crossing.